Tainted\\Coders

 To make these systems draw something we need 3 things:

-Each of these is handled by a separate component which the systems from the RenderPlugins will iterate over.
+Each of these is handled by a separate component that the systems from the RenderPlugins will iterate over.

 Representing the ball in space